GenomicsAotearoa/hts_workshop_mpi/docs/level1/12_shell_navigation.md

 The root directory is the highest level directory in your file system and contains files that are important for your computer to perform its daily work.
 While you will be using the root (`/`) at the beginning of your absolute paths, it is important that you avoid working with data in these higher-level directories, as your commands can permanently alter files that the operating system needs to function.

-In many cases, including when working on NeSI, trying to run commands in root directories will require special permissions which are not available to you as a regualar user.
+In many cases, including when working on NeSI, trying to run commands in root directories will require special permissions which are not available to you as a regular user.

 Dealing with the home directory is very common.
 The tilde character, `~`, is a shortcut for your home directory.
-On a Linux operating system the root directory is **two** levels above our home directory, so `cd` or `cd ~` will take you to `/home/<username>/` and `cd /` will take you to `/`.
+On a Linux operating system either `cd` or `cd ~` will take you to your home directory, and `cd /` will take you to `/`.

 ---